tudat-team/tudat-space/docs/source/_src_getting_started/_src_use_of_tools/windows_subsystem_for_linux.rst

 Preparing WSL to use Tudat(Py)
 #################################
-In principle, you are now ready to use WSL with Tudat(Py).
+In principle, you are now ready to use WSL.
 However, you might want to install some additional packages to make your life easier.

 Install Conda